-Following the end of each 9 week quarter, report cards will be sent to parents with their child's performance levels on them.
-End of the 1^{st} , 2^{nd} , and 3^{rd} quarter grades will be sent home with students.
-At the end of the 4^{th} quarter grades will be sent home the last day of school or mailed to parents.
+Following the end of each 9-week quarter, parents will be informed about their child's performance levels on the standards.
+At the end of the 1st and 3rd quarter Parent/Teachers conferences will be held to discuss students' learning.
+At the end of the 2nd and 4th quarter report cards will be sent home with the student and/or emailed through JMC.
+Final report cards will be sent home the last day of school or mailed to parents.